 We continue to protect millions of people across the world from diseases that could otherwise be life-threatening.
 Our global vaccines portfolio includes products that help fight some of the most critical diseases like pneumococcal disease, meningitis, hepatitis, rotavirus, whooping cough, small pox and influenza.
 GSK is the long-standing leader in the private vaccines market in India.

 Vaccination is one of the most cost-effective and successful public health interventions.
 In 2012, the WHO and its 194 member states published an action plan on vaccination to extend access to immunisation to everyone in the world, promote innovation in the vaccines industry and prevent millions of deaths.

 In India, more than 25 million children are born every year and it is estimated that by 2020 there will be more than a billion people in the world aged over 60.
 To meet this demand, it is crucial that we have a long-term sustainable business.
-We offer a range of vaccines for the prevention of hepatitis A, hepatitis B, invasive disease caused by H, influenzae, chickenpox, diphtheria, pertussis, tetanus, rotavirus, cervical cancer, and streptococcus pneumonia among others.
+We offer a range of vaccines for the prevention of hepatitis A, hepatitis B, invasive disease caused by influenzae, chickenpox, diphtheria, pertussis, tetanus, rotavirus, cervical cancer and streptococcus pneumonia among others.
 In the pipeline are development of vaccines to cover many diseases that still have a serious impact around the world, including malaria, HIV, TB and Ebola.

 Yet, 22 million children in low-income and least-developed nations still don’t have access to any vaccines.
 To bridge the gap, we have a sustainable business approach in the way we develop, manufacture and distribute our vaccines.

 As part of our commitment to improve patient education, we are also developing educational materials that medical professionals can use to help educate patients about vaccine-preventable diseases.